 - The chocolate buttercream can be made ahead and stored in an airtight container at room temperature for up to 1 day.
 Alternatively, you can store it in an airtight container in the refrigerator for up to two weeks.
 When you’re ready to use it, bring it back to room temperature and rewhip with your stand mixer to bring back to frosting consistency.

-Did you make this cake recipe?
-I wanna know what you think!
-Let me know in the comments below and feel free to tag @sugarandsparrowco on Instagram to show me.
-I love to see what you’re caking!
-Stay safe and healthy out there, lovelies.
+Let me know if you make this yellow cake recipe in the comments below!
+And feel free to tag @sugarandsparrowco on Instagram to show me a photo.
+I love to see what you create with my recipes!

 Hello – all the other wet ingredients are at room temperature, except the eggs.
 Is that correct?